uyuni-project/subscription-matcher/src/test/resources/scenario40/README.md

 In such cases, matcher merges equal subscriptions together to make sure the systems with higher number of CPUs can be covered.

+Pinned matches are present to test their correct merging.

 Scenario
 --------
 - 2 systems with 4 CPUs
 - 4 1-2 stackable OEM subscriptions with quantity = 1 covering the installed
   product
+- 2 pinned matches

 Result
 ------